What is the NHS tender procurement process?

 Some commissioners will release a PIN to provide advance warning of their intention to launch an NHS procurement.
 A PIN may be issued up to 12 months in advance of the procurement, although typically the lead time is 6 months or less.
 At this stage, commissioners may ask potential bidders to make an expression of interest.

-Commissioners announce the launch of a procurement by issuing a contract notice.
+Commissioners announce the launch of an nhs procurement process by issuing a contract notice.
 Each notice contains at least some basic information about the contract and details next steps e.g. how to register for a market engagement event.

 From April 2021 every area of England should be covered by an ICS which means commissioning will become more strategic.
 Once we know more about the impact of this on the tendering process, we will describe it here.